Subscriptions best practices

 - If you opt to include a custom description instead of selecting from the list of benefits, make clear what audio-related benefits your subscription includes.

 - For example, it is not sufficient to say “Subscribe to great stories.”
 You can communicate these benefits in your audio and show metadata.
 For your subscription description, consider something along the lines of “Unlock new bonus episodes each month” to help potential subscribers understand the specific value they will receive.

-- A promotional banner can include up to 50 characters.
+- A banner can include up to 50 characters.

 - It is one of the most visible calls to action and a succinct opportunity to invite listeners to subscribe to your channel.

-- The promotional banner is displayed on your channel page and across each of your show pages that offer subscriber audio.
-Shows without subscriber audio do not display a promotional banner.
+- The banner is displayed on your channel page and across each of your show pages that offer subscriber audio.
+Shows without subscriber audio do not display a banner.

 - Make it clear what audio-related subscriber benefits are included in your subscription and how these apply to shows within your channel.
 For example, “Get Castaway + to unlock ad-free listening for all shows.”

 - The channel description can feature up to 4,000 characters.

 - Your channel description gives you room to go into greater detail about what is included in the channel and your subscription.